-METAPHYSICAL MASTERPIECES 1916-1920: Morandi, Sironi and Carrà from Milanese collections
+METAPHYSICAL MASTERPIECES 1916-1920: Morandi, Sironi, and Carrà

 October 19, 2018 - June 15, 2019

 The rare works from these years were primarily acquired by a few ardent Milanese collectors, including Carlo Frua De Angeli, Emilio Jesi, Riccardo Jucker, Gianni Mattioli, and Lamberto Vitali.
 The Frua collection has since been dispersed; Riccardo Jucker’s artworks were acquired by the Comune di Milano and are currently the core of the city’s Museo del 900.
-Gianni Mattioli’s collection, still with his heirs, has been promised on long term loan to the Pinacoteca di Brera, the museum to which Emilio Jesi and Lamberto Vitali also donated their artworks.
+Gianni Mattioli’s collection, still with his heirs, has been promised on long-term loan to the Pinacoteca di Brera, the museum to which Emilio Jesi and Lamberto Vitali also donated their artworks.

 This extraordinary exhibition was made possible by unforeseen delays to the rehabilitation of the Palazzo Citterio in Milan, an historic palace adjacent to the Brera purchased in 1972 to house the museum’s magnificent 20th-century collections.
 The exhibition at CIMA offered to the American and international public a preview of the newest Milanese public institution for modern art, scheduled to open as Brera Modern in 2020.

 Ennis | O’Brien

 Betsy Ennis: firstname.lastname@example.org

 Lucy O’Brien: email@example.com